Park Race 3 - Brockhole and Cragwood

 Cragwood Country House Hotel is adjacent to Brockhole.
 It has not been used for a public orienteering event before.
 It features grasssed slopes, gardens and a woodland down to the lake.
 This wood has ornate rock gardens and some large crags!

 Brockhole is open to the public and other activities will be taking place.
 Be careful on blind corners

 Cragwood is only open to hotel guests.
 Please be courteous to any you encounter in the grounds.

 Brockhole is the Lake District National Park Visitor Centre.
 It has a cafe, gift shop, adventure playground, crazy golf, tree top trails and more.
 Visit their website for details.

 There is no access to Cragwood except when on your course, or as a hotel guest!

-Dogs are permitted in Brockhole only.
+Dogs are permitted in Brockhole only, on leads only.
 They are not permitted in Cragwood therefore they must not accompany you on your course.

 Contacts / Officials

 Safety and Risk: A comprehensive risk assessment will have been carried out by the organiser.

 Runners MUST download even if they retire so we can be sure everyone is back and that we do not need to start a search and rescue.